 Google my business post image size guide | RecurPost

-‘Posts’ is a feature provided for Google my business listing owners that allow them to add rich posts to their account which can be used for doing product promotions or providing information to potential customers.
-You can create posts for announcing a new product launch, any ongoing offer or discount, or to inform about any upcoming event.
-A GMB post stays on your listing for 7 days and then expires.
+‘Posts’ is a feature for Google my business listing owners, letting them add posts with text, images, or Google My Business Post Image Size visuals for promotions or updates.
+You can create posts for a new product launch, ongoing offers, discounts, or events.
+A GMB post image stays on your listing for 7 days before expiring.

 How do Google My Business Posts Improve SEO?